-, to be released on Sept 20, is getting cheaper compared to the iPhone X, the citizens of some countries might not jump for joy at this prospect.
+Even though the iPhone 11, released on Sept 20, is cheaper compared to the iPhone X, the citizens of some countries might not have jumped for joy at this prospect.
 In several places around the world, the iPhone is significantly more expensive than in the U.S.

 While an iPhone 11 with a memory of 64GB, no contract, trade-in or sim-lock will cost a U.S. customer around US$750, (depending on state and local sales tax), this would still be considered cheap in other countries.
 Indian consumers must shell out more than the equivalent of US$900 for the exact same phone, making it 19 percent more expensive in the country.
 The iPhone11 Pro (64GB) is even 29 percent more expensive in India.